puff/dnSpy.Extension.EasyRename/README.md

 A simple [dnSpy] extension for easily renaming members.

+# Usage
+Simply right click a member and click the `Rename Member` in the context menu.
+It will be under the `Edit <xxx>...` option.

 ## Features
 - [x] Rename overridden methods automatically.
 - [x] Rename type when renaming a constructor method.